Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 Seas can get a bit choppy from March

-The best time to dive in the Zanzibar Archipelago is certainly from August to October/November, windless days, clear skies and incredible visibility.
+The best time to dive in the Zanzibar Archipelago is certainly from August to October/November, with windless days, clear skies and incredible visibility.
 Humpback whales and sperm whales pass through Zanzibar waters around August and September, so that’s another point.

-From December through to February, the winds are strong (kitesurfing season), which results in bumpy boat-rides and lower visibility.
+From December through to February, the winds are strong (kitesurfing season), which results in bumpy boat rides and lower visibility.
 It’s though still a good season for diving if you have a lucky day.

 marine life fish zanzibar